Skip to main content

 }

-id: drop-png-binary-image-processor
+id: drop-binary-data-image-processor

-name: Drop PNG binary data from image-processor
+name: Drop binary data from image-processor

 description: PNG image data routed to log pipeline.
 Not parseable, not queryable.